 - receive financial support primarily from internal church sources as opposed to public or governmental sources.

-This is where the 501c3 exemption letter comes in handy because you can apply for a grant not for the church itself, but for its auxiliary program such as youth and children development.
+This is where the 501c3 501(c)(3) determination letter becomes valuable.
+It allows you to apply for grants not just for the church itself, but for one of its integrated auxiliary programs, for example, youth outreach, community education, or children's development initiatives.

-Further above, I talked about the automatic tax exemption so let’s dig in deeper on what’s required for starting a 501c3 church and how to file a church 501c3 application.
+Further above, I talked about the automatic tax exemption so let's dig in deeper on what's required for starting a 501c3 501(c)(3) church and how to file a church 501c3 501(c)(3) application.

-An organization that isn’t covered under a group ruling should contact its parent organization to see if it’s eligible to be included in the parent’s application for the group ruling.
+If your organization isn't currently covered under the group ruling, contact the parent organization to see if you're eligible to be added to their application or included in future updates to the group exemption list.

-Unlike churches, religious organizations that wish to be tax exempt must apply to the IRS for tax-exempt status unless their gross receipts do not normally exceed $5,000 annually.
+Unlike churches, religious organizations must apply to the IRS for 501c3 501(c)(3) tax-exempt status, unless their gross receipts normally do not exceed $5,000 per year.

 - Church Charitable Contributions and Donations Regulations & Laws